jeezzemax/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/mobileapplication/overview.md

 ### Server navigation

-1. Create a new ASP.NET MVC 4 application (or UI for ASP.NET MVC application if you have installed the [UI for ASP.NET MVC Visual Studio Extensions](/kendo-ui/getting-started/using-kendo-with/aspnet-mvc/introduction#kendo-ui-for-asp.net-mvc-visual-studio-extensions)).
+1. Create a new ASP.NET MVC 4 application (or Telerik UI for ASP.NET MVC application if you have installed the [Telerik UI for ASP.NET MVC Visual Studio Extensions](/kendo-ui/getting-started/using-kendo-with/aspnet-mvc/introduction#kendo-ui-for-asp.net-mvc-visual-studio-extensions)).
-If you decide not to use the UI for ASP.NET MVC Visual Studio Extensions, follow the steps from the [introduction](/kendo-ui/getting-started/using-kendo-with/aspnet-mvc/introduction) help topic in order to add **UI for ASP.NET MVC** to the application.
+If you decide not to use the Telerik UI for ASP.NET MVC Visual Studio Extensions, follow the steps from the [introduction](/kendo-ui/getting-started/using-kendo-with/aspnet-mvc/introduction) help topic in order to add **Telerik UI for ASP.NET MVC** to the application.
 1. Open "HomeController.cs" and modify the `Index` action method:

         public ActionResult Index()